 Planning Circular PS 20-002, dated 5 May 2020, contains an assumed concurrence notice dated 18 February 2018 for all consent authorities for the purpose of determining a development application to which a Clause 4.6 Variation Request is made.
-The subject Amended Clause 4.6 Variation Request does not exceed the limitations set by the assumed concurrence notice and therefore Council or the Local Planning Panel may assume the concurrence of the Planning Secretary.
+The subject Clause 4.6 Variation Request does not exceed the limitations set by the assumed concurrence notice and therefore Council, the Local Planning Panel or Regional Planning Panel may assume the concurrence of the Planning Secretary.